fwsa-batch2/jerusheya.johnson__web_project/pages/README.md

 * After clicking next button it enters into thankyou page that says payment done.
 * All the details are stored in local storage.

+### Payment Page

+* It stores the details entered and redirect to thankyou page

+### Reveiw page

+* After filling the requires details it will display the details in other page
+* Only alphabets are allowed in name and text area.
+* Name can be within 3 to 15 letters and the text area allows 3 to 225 letters.